 In a recent SHRM study, Employee Job Satisfaction and Engagement: The Doors of Opportunity are Open research report, employees identified these five factors as the leading contributors to job satisfaction:

-- Respectful treatment of all employees at all levels of the organization.
+- A respectful treatment of all employees at all levels of the organization.

 - Compensation and benefits.